 Although the lack of significant domoic acid contamination in aquaculture species is good at face value, the absence of a robust contamination signal prevents the development of predictive models that could otherwise be used to give farmers advance warning of contamination events and identify low risk sites for new aquaculture farms.
 The use of sentinel organisms, i.e., the experimental placement of aquaculture species in areas representative of potential farm locations (Backer and Miller, 2016), would advance the collection of data required to develop effective models for predicting contamination for existing or emerging aquaculture species.
 Aquaculture is the fastest growing food sector in the world (FAO, 2018, 2016) and is likely to become an increasingly important source of food as the human population and its demand for animal-based protein grows (Costello et al., 2019).
 The ability for aquaculture to meet these demands will be challenged by increasing HAB frequency, storm intensity, ocean warming, salinity fluctuations, deoxygenation, and ocean acidification (Barange et al., 2018; IPCC, 2019; Weatherdon et al., 2016).
 Thus, developing tools for identifying locations for aquaculture farms that are subject to minimal risk will be necessary for expanding aquaculture under climate change (Gaines et al., 2019).

 Our framework for predicting and forecasting seafood contamination risk from estimates of HAB or toxin risk using machine learning models is transferable to many already existing marine and freshwater biotoxin monitoring programs (see (Anderson et al., 2019) for examples) as the basis for statistical “shortcuts” while more mechanistic models for predicting the production and flow of toxins through the food web are developed and tested.
-For example, the machine-learning techniques developed here could be applied to relate brevetoxin contamination in wild and aquaculture shellfish (Pierce and Henry, 2008) to gridded predictions of Karenia brevis risk produced by the Gulf of Mexico Harmful Algal Bloom Operational Forecast System (GOM HAB-OFS; (Stumpf et al., 2003; Tomlinson et al., 2004)) provides daily gridded predictions of Karenia brevis risk, which could be related to the brevetoxin contamination in wild and aquaculture shellfish (Pierce and Henry, 2008).
+For example, the machine-learning techniques developed here could be applied to relate brevetoxin contamination in wild and aquaculture shellfish (Pierce and Henry, 2008) to gridded predictions of Karenia brevis risk produced by the Gulf of Mexico Harmful Algal Bloom Operational Forecast System (GOM HAB-OFS; (Stumpf et al., 2003; Tomlinson et al., 2004)).
 In places without gridded predictions of HAB or toxin risk, contamination in seafood species could instead be predicted from more common data, such as field measurements of HAB or toxin densities or field or satellite measurements of the oceanographic processes driving HAB and toxin dynamics.
 (Finnis et al., 2017) provide a good example of the ability for machine learning models to predict toxin contamination from underlying oceanography.
 They show that contamination of mussels (Mytilus spp.) with saxitoxin, a neurotoxin produced by dinoflagellates in the genus Alexandrium that can cause paralytic shellfish poisoning, can be predicted from environmental variables such as temperature, salinity, and freshwater discharge.